quarantin/beautiful-java/README.md

 	${HOME}/beautiful-java/pz/

+or if you decompiled the server part of Zomboid:

+	${HOME}/beautiful-java/pzserver/

 ## Updating BeautifulJava
-Updating BeautifulJava is done as follow:
+If you installed BeautifulJava using git, you can update the code as follow:

 	cd "${HOME}/beautiful-java/"
 	./bin/update

+Otherwise you can uninstall BeautifulJava and start over the install process.

 ## Uninstalling BeautifulJava
 To uninstall BeautifulJava, simply delete beautiful-java folder: